 \textbf{Second Scenario}.
 The `core hypothesis' will ultimately be taken to just be a theoretical tool to foster and study the interplay between \textit{multiverse} and \textit{universe thinking} while dealing with set-theoretic incompleteness.

 The scenario above construes Steel's efforts as going in the direction of clarifying, not prescribing solutions for, the issues of whether there is a core universe and of what the core should be like.
-In this scenario, the core hypothesis would not, \textit{per se}, suggest a unique course of action for Universists, yet may be taken to be broadly informative on what resources and additional hypotheses are needed if one wants to settle the undecidable statements.\footnote{This interpretation is, arguably, already inherent in Steel's declared goal of using $\mathcal{L}_{\mathsf{MV}}$ `to trim the syntax of $\mathcal{L}_{\in}$' and `thus avoiding asking pseudo-questions'.
+In this scenario, the core hypothesis would not, \textit{per se}, suggest a unique course of action for Universists, yet may be taken to be informative on what resources and additional hypotheses are needed if one wants to settle the undecidable statements.\footnote{This interpretation is, arguably, already inherent in Steel's declared goal of using $\mathcal{L}_{\mathsf{MV}}$ `to trim the syntax of $\mathcal{L}_{\in}$' and `thus avoiding asking pseudo-questions'.
 Cf. \cite{steel2014}, p.
 168.}

 \textbf{Third Scenario}.
-The issue of the existence of a `preferred universe' will be declared to be \textit{insoluble} on purely proof-theoretic grounds, that is, by just detecting traces of \textit{multiverse language} in the \textit{language of set theory}, whilst other conceptual \textit{resources} will ultimately be seen as fundamental to solve it.
+The issue of the existence of a `preferred universe' will be declared to be \textit{insoluble} on purely proof-theoretic grounds (that is, by just focussing on the relationship between \textit{multiverse language} and \textit{language of set theory}), whilst further conceptual \textit{resources} will ultimately be seen as fundamental to solve it.

 As we have seen, Woodin's Argument, for instance, provides us with alternative resources to solve the issue of what counts as a `preferred' universe.
 Now, one could conjecture that it will turn out to be inevitable to resort to this kind of arguments to meet the Core Universist's requirements.